-BIOST 518 Homework 2
+BIOST 518 Score: 151.5 Homework 2

 Methods: Of the 5000 participants of the study, only 4899 had data for serum CRP levels and serum fibrinogen levels.
 Subjects with missing data were excluded from the analysis.
 Descriptive statistics are presented here by groups defined by serum CRP levels as measured by the study (less than 1 mg/L, 1-3 mg/L, and greater than 3 mg/L).
 Further, the population was divided into those who had prior history of cardiovascular history and those who did not.
 The values reported in the table below are the mean, standard deviation, min and max.
 Results: The results of the analysis indicates that of the 4899 subject with available data, 1956 had low CRP levels (below 1 mg/L), 1081 had medium CRP levels (between 2 and 3 mg/L) and 1862 had high serum CRP levels (greater than 3 mg/L).
 Further, 3777 of the participants had no previous atherosclerotic event prior to the study, while 1122 had prevalent atherosclerotic events at the time of enrollment.
 Within the total population, the mean fibrinogen level was 294.60 mg/dL among those with low serum CRP levels, 314.34 mg/dL among those with medium CRP levels, and 357.91 mg/dL among those with high serum CRP levels.
 This is indicative of a positive association between serum CRP and fibrinogen levels.
 In the population with no prior cardiovascular disease, the mean fibrinogen levels were 293.17 mg/dL among those with low CRP levels, 313.63 mg/dL among those with medium CRP levels and 354.24 mg/dL among those with high CRP levels.
 Looking at the population who had prior cardiovascular disease, the mean fibrinogen levels were 300.75 mg/dL among those with low serum CRP, 316.75 mg/dL among those with medium CRP and 367.73 mg/dL among those with high CRP.
 Within these two populations, the trend of increasing serum CRP levels as fibrinogen levels increase appears to hold, providing more evidence that serum CRP and fibrinogen levels are positively associated.
 Table 1: Fibrinogen levels among the study population by serum CRP levels , stratified by CVD history.